 - Our proof will be nonconstructive in that only the existence of the desired circuits is shown. - Recall our proof of Theorem 15 (p.
-173). - Something exists if its probability of existence is nonzero. - It is not known how to efficiently generate circuit $C_n$ . - If the construction of $C_n$ can be made efficient, then P = BPP, an unlikely result.
+194). - Something exists if its probability of existence is nonzero. - It is not known how to efficiently generate circuit $C_n$ . - In fact, if the construction of $C_n$ can be made efficient, then P = BPP, an unlikely result.